oVirt/ovirt-site/source/feature/posixfsconnection.html.md

     -   AddStorageDomain
 *   A validation check to check compatibility level is 3.1 and above should be added to AddEmptyStoragePool for the case of StorageType.POSIX

+## Changes in API

+This part is for api.

+*   StorageDomain will have the following new attributes:
+    -   VfsType
+    -   MountOptions
+*   The attribute "Path" will be mapped to storage_server_connections.connection attribute.
+*   StorageType will have a new literal value of POSIX

 Here are some ugly GUI Mockups:
 ![](posixfscondialogmockup.png "fig:posixfscondialogmockup.png")